sayarkarmakar/sayarkarmakar.github.io/pages/pubs.md

 Bhasin, D. (Graduate student), **Karmakar, S.**, Podder, M., Roy, S. : On a class of Probabilistic Cellular Automata with Size-3 Neighborhood and Their Applications on Percolation Games.
 [Paper](https://arxiv.org/abs/2208.11670).
 Revision requested from Electronic Journal of Probability.

 Gupta, R., **Karmakar, S.**, Pierdzioch C. (Alphabetical order): Safe Havens, Machine Learning, and the Sources of Geopolitical Risk: A Forecasting Analysis Using Over a Century of Data.
 [Paper](https://sayarkarmakar.github.io/publications/safehavens.pdf).
-Revision requested from Computational Economcis.
+To appear at Computational Economcis.

 ### <a name="articles"></a>Submitted articles